-- · chief executive officer
+- chief executive officer

 - general manager/director

 - supervisor

 - team leader

-- · administration staff
+- administration staff

-Any finance system (such as TechnologyOne) which records revenue and cost information relating to the provision of aquatic facilities.
+Any finance system which records revenue and cost information relating to the provision of aquatic facilities.

 Any manual record (such as an entrance counter) or pool management system (such as point of sale information) which indicates the number of people admitted to a facility.